 The village was named after a palm tree called Shaorai.
 It is situated between the right bank of Sawariwao river and to the left bank of Sawarab creek.
-It is bordered on the eastern and northern boundaries by the Kanuku mountains.
+It is bordered to the eastern and northern boundaries by the Kanuku mountains.

 A Mirii Wa'o farmer treks towards his farming grounds cultivated for generations by his family in the Kanuku Mountains [Photo: SRDC, 2013]

 The Village is governed by an elected Village Council and elected Toshao.
 There are eight councillors responsible for different areas, including agriculture, infrastructure, health, education, environment and youth, sports and culture.

 Our main economic sources of livelihood are as follows:

 Ranching – Livestock Rearing